|

 fortress with siege-guns, they could not occupy it.

-of the sea level the fortress sank into the water.
-From the beginning of the XIV
+rise of the sea level the fortress sank into the water.
+From the beginning of

-century and to the beginning of the XVIII century the building was flooded with
+the XIV century and to the beginning of the XVIII century the building was

-the Caspian waters.
-In 1723 in connection with the abatement of the water level
+flooded with the Caspian waters.
+In 1723 in connection with the abatement of the

-in the Caspian the top of the tower appeared from beneath the water.
-The upper
+water level in the Caspian the top of the tower appeared from beneath the water.

-part of the building is completely destroyed, only the lower part of the walls
+The upper part of the building is completely destroyed, only the lower part of

-and the towers reaching in some places about 1,5-2 m high is surviving.
+the walls and the towers reaching in some places about 1,5-2 m high is

-archaeological investigations of the castle were carried out in 1939, 1940,
+The archaeological investigations of the castle were carried out in 1939,

 habitual premises were discovered, two of them had a hearth.
 About 700 stones